aedart/athenaeum/docs/archive/current/core/usage/exceptions.md

 ```

 Ensuring clean and graceful application shutdown, is a common problem for many applications.
-In the next section, possible solutions are explored.
+In the next section, a possible solution is explored.

 ## Graceful Shutdown

 Depending upon your registered service providers, or application's overall logic, it may require termination and shutdown logic.
-For instance, you may require logic that ensures all open database transactions to are committed or rolled back, in case of exceptions.
+For instance, you may require logic that ensures all open database transactions are committed, or perhaps rolled back in case of exceptions.
-Or perhaps you may logic, that closes the current session, file points, or other resources.
+Or perhaps you may require logic, that closes the current session, file points, or other resources.
 A possible solution is to utilise the `terminating()` method.
 It registers callback methods that will be executed, when `terminate()` is invoked.